SalishSeaCast/storm-surge/README.rst

 * AO_guides - manuscript tex and pdf files, templates, and AO style files
 * comments - comments from co-authors before first submission
-* FigureScripts - notebooks and other files needed to generate figures
+* FigureScripts - notebooks and other files needed to generate figures.
+Includes text files with storm surge statistics.
-* Revisions - files used to guide the revisions process, including response to referees, co-author comments, and extra analysis notebooks
+* Revisions - files used to guide the revisions process, including modified analysis files and extra analysis notebooks

   - tides - files used to produce new tidal predictions